 - A high code churn rate translating into a release could mean that the release is at risk.
 Refining code excessively just before the deadline could be an indication that the release needs to be postponed.

-- Be aware of what โdoneโ is.
-Show the difference between the original requirements and what was actually delivered.
-If a developer starts reworking or refining their code for a long period of time, or way beyond whatโs required to get the project done, think of asking a more senior developer to evaluate what โgood enoughโ refers to in this project.
+- Be aware of what “done” is.
+Compare the original requirements with what the team actually delivered.
+If a developer spends too much time reworking or refining code beyond what the project requires, ask a more senior developer to evaluate what ‘good enough’ means for the project.

 #3 Difficult Problems

 When experiencing a very challenging issue, a high amount of exploring and backtracking is expected.
 The key is to start understanding if the problem has gone on for an extended period of time.
-As per a renowned software development services provider, there are instances when a high churn rate can lead to an engineer thinking they have perfectly resolved the problem, perhaps even forwarded it for review, and then realizing that major sections of it require to be reworked.
-The chances are high that the specification needs to be grasped again, or maybe the developer didnโt understand the challenge or how to address it in the first place.
+According to a renowned software development services provider, a high code churn rate can sometimes cause engineers to believe they have fully resolved a problem and even submitted it for review, only to realize later that they need to rework major sections.
+In such cases, they may need to revisit the specifications, or they may not have fully understood the challenge or the best way to solve it from the beginning

 Solution